 Gyms and fitness centers across Pennsylvania are now open — though only at 50% occupancy.

-The answer is another risk-versus-benefit scenario, but most epidemiologists say they don’t plan to return anytime soon.
+Going to the gym is another risk-versus-benefit scenario, but many epidemiologists say they don’t plan to return anytime soon.

 “Gyms are an area where we go to sweat, and we’re breathing heavily,” says Krys Johnson, an epidemiologist and assistant professor at Temple University.
 “When you’re in close proximity to others who are doing the same thing, it can be a high-risk environment, and because people can be asymptomatic and presymptomatic, it’s personally too much of a risk for me.”

-In a New York Times survey of more than 500 epidemiologists, 42% said it’ll be three months to a year before they return, and 40% estimate it will be even longer than that.
+In a New York Times survey released in June of more than 500 epidemiologists, 42% said it’ll be anywhere from three months to a year before they return, and 40% estimate they’ll skip out on the gym even longer than that.

 The main problem with gyms?
 Other people.

 With a virus that’s primarily spread through respiratory droplets, you don’t want to be near people huffing and puffing.
-But wearing a mask while working out can also be problematic.
+If it feels hard to breathe, consider lowering the intensity.

-And, like all other businesses, gyms have to follow social distancing and cleaning rules from the U.S. Centers for Disease Control and Prevention and the Pennsylvania Department of Health.
-Some gyms are outlining their cleaning protocols on their websites.
-Many are changing their hours to allow for nightly deep cleanings, using medical-grade cleaning products, regularly disinfecting all equipment and high-touch surfaces throughout the day, and installing additional sanitizing stations.
+Gyms are required to follow social distancing and cleaning rules from the U.S. Centers for Disease Control and Prevention and the Pennsylvania Department of Health.
+Some gyms provide a list of cleaning protocols on their websites.
+Many have changed their hours to allow for nightly deep cleanings, regularly disinfect equipment and high-touch surfaces with medical-grade cleaning products, and now have additional sanitizing stations.

-Most gyms are rearranging their rooms to provide more space between equipment or blocking off certain machines.
+Most gyms have also rearranged their rooms to provide more space between equipment.
+Some machines may be blocked off.
 It’s all to help gym-goers with social distancing — dubbed “Social Fitnessing” by Planet Fitness.

-Clear barriers may be put into place, especially in front desk and reception areas.
+Clear barriers are common at front desk and reception areas.
 You’ll also find some larger gym chains, like Planet Fitness, encouraging members to download smartphone apps that allow for a touchless check-in and checking crowd levels.
 And locker room use may be limited.

-Since the guidelines are relatively broad, you’d be smart to call your gym to ask about what new safety protocols they’re taking.
+Call your gym to ask about what safety protocols they’re taking.
 If you have a gut feeling that they’re not doing enough, you may want to delay your return.

 Ask questions like:

-If you choose to return to the gym, understand your routine might look different.
+If you choose to return, understand your gym routine might look different.
 For starters, you may want to shorten your workout.

 “The longer you’re there, the more risk you have,” says Eric Sachinwalla, medical director of Infection Prevention and Control at Einstein Medical Center Philadelphia.
 “If you have the ability to scale back, or mix things up by doing your cardio outside, stick to that.”

-“Sanitize your hands before you even get started,” says Johnson, who also encourages keeping at least two machines between you and the next person.
-“If you had to sign in, or just open the door, your hands could get contaminated.”
+“Sanitize your hands before you even get started,” says Johnson, who also encourages keeping a distance of two machines or more between you and the next person.

 BYOBottle for water, and bring your own towel, too.
 Putting your face close to a communal water fountain increases your likelihood of coming into contact with something that’s contaminated.
-And without a towel, you’re more likely to wipe your face once you start sweating with potentially contaminated hands.
+And a towel will help prevent you from wiping your face with potentially contaminated hands once you start sweating.

 “Just be careful with the towel, you want to fold it so that the part that’s touching your face isn’t touching other surfaces,” says Johnson.
 “Unfold it to wipe your face, and then refold it before you put it back down.”

-You’ll also want to skip the group fitness classes, experts say.
+Skip the group fitness classes, experts say.
 Most group classes keep you in an enclosed room, for an hour or more, often without the best ventilation.
-This increases your risk, especially if no one’s wearing a mask.
-If you’re doing circuits where you’re sharing equipment, your risk goes up even more.
+This increases your risk, and if you’re doing circuits where you’re sharing equipment, your risk goes up even more.

-Plenty of local studios are temporarily offering outdoor group classes, like Unite Fitness, Chestnut Hill Cycle Fitness, BPM Fitness, and Never Give Up Training.
+Some local studios are offering outdoor group classes.
 Check with your gym to see what your options are.

-And again, if you can switch your entire workout outdoors, you might want to forgo the gym all together for the time being.
+And again, if you can switch your entire workout outdoors, you might want to forgo the gym all together right now.